Biology Alumni Stories

 • 2011 - 2015 – Dean’s Academic Scholarship

-Canisius College not only provided me with an exceptional education, but also paved the way for my future.
-One thing I truly valued about my Canisius College experience was the ability to have one-on-one interaction with faculty.
+Canisius University not only provided me with an exceptional education, but also paved the way for my future.
+One thing I truly valued about my Canisius University experience was the ability to have one-on-one interaction with faculty.
 The majority of my professors knew me by both first and last name, which is something I grew to appreciate especially after enrolling in a larger university after graduation where this is not the norm.
 Canisius supplied me with the knowledge and confidence to seek out a research position within the college, which provided me with a wonderful mentor and gave me the experience necessary for acceptance in a highly competitive graduate program.
 My most memorable experience at Canisius was the ability to travel to and attend a National Conference in my field of research with my mentor and fellow students where we were able to present our research to the larger scientific community.
 It provided a great sense of belonging to be able to present research as an undergraduate student to such a diverse audience of faculty, post-docs, and students from institutions all over the country.
 Canisius gave me not only an education, but also friends and memories that I will keep for a lifetime.